 The laser will penetrate your vein and coagulate the blood flow just like the solution in Sclerotherapy does.
 Recovery is also the same with compression socks and bandages.
 You should also know that laser treatment sometimes means coming back for a second time to ensure complete removal of the spider vein.

-Visit us here at BC Laser and Skincare Clinic or contact us to learn more about our spider vein treatments.
+Visit us here at Beautiful Canadian Laser and Skincare Clinic or contact us to learn more about our spider vein treatments.
 Our founding doctor, Dr. Sachit Shah, does most of the skin procedures and uses the latest laser technologies to ensure any skin issue you have will be removed with excellent results.